 - Complete the University’s General Education Core Requirements (minimum of 35 credit hours of approved New Mexico Common Core courses).

-- Student may not have completed the requirements, or be a candidate, for another baccalaureate degree at NMSU.
+- Not have completed the requirements, or be a candidate, for another baccalaureate degree.

 In addition, it is strongly recommended that students take one or more of the Interdisciplinary Studies courses designed specifically for the Bachelor of Applied Studies and the Bachelor of Individualized Studies degrees: INTR 300 Foundations of Interdisciplinary Studies and/or INTR 301 Interdisciplinary Research: Theory & Practice.
 These courses prepare BAS and BIS students to better plan and conceptualize their degree as they prepare to move into their professional careers or graduate school.